foremast/foremast/_docs/lambda_events.rst

 ``method``
 ***********

-The API Method to trigger the Lambda function
+The API Method to trigger the Lambda function.

     | *Required*: True
     | *Example*: ``"GET"``